cyngularsecurity/cloudformation-aws-onboarding/README.md

 * Manager Lambda role (cfn, lambda, logs, gd, iam, org, sts, s3)
 * Admin & execution role for manager lambda, to run other stacks
 * Manager Lambda -
-  * create Gaurd duty detector in every region on managment acc if not exists
+  * create Gaurd duty detector in every region on managment acc if none exists, if one or more exists, tag the first with 'cyngular-guardduty'
   * create *stack-2* - including a stackset resource, when executed runs on all child acc -
     * Guard duty lambda role
     * Guard duty lambda